Cami Ryan, PhD, Social Sciences Lead, Monsanto Company

 A: Industrial agriculture and agricultural companies – Monsanto, in particular – have been the subject of fear campaigns spearheaded by critics of GMOs.
 Much of what is outlined in these campaigns is lies and half-truths and it all makes companies like Monsanto look “bad.”
 Over the past two decades, critics of GMOs and genetic engineering use misinformation and “mythmaking” as a way to capture audience interest and influence public opinion about products of biotechnology and the companies and scientists that develop them.
 Behind much of this is [...]Health & Safety How GMOs Are Made

 A: Roundup® brand herbicides have a long history of safe use at home and in agricultural settings, and we know that all labeled uses of glyphosate are safe for human health and supported by one of the most extensive worldwide human health databases ever put together on an agricultural product.
 As with most chemical products, appropriate precautions must be taken during handling, and use of these products and the directions for use must be followed carefully.
-Glyphosate-based herbicides (such as Roundup® brand herbicides) are not food products and are not meant to be consumed as [...]GMOs in Groceries How GMOs Are Made Crop protectants
+Glyphosate-based herbicides (such as Roundup® brand herbicides) are not food products and are not meant to be consumed as a bev [...]GMOs in Groceries How GMOs Are Made Crop protectants